LIFX/LIFXKit/README.md

 ### LIFX Browser
 The `LIFX Browser` sample code project gives a very simple demonstration of discovery, lights, tagged light collections, light state and light control.
 It also shows how to integrate with the observer-callback APIs used throught LIFXKit.
 This is the best starting point for writing your own LIFX-compatible app.

+## Public vs Private Headers and Classes
+Any source in a group named "Private" in the Xcode source list should be considered non-public API, and may be changed at any time, without warning.

 ## Quick overview of LIFX SDK terminology